 If you are a young driver then you should try and get the most comprehensive cover for your budget.
 This is because younger drivers are statistically more likely to be involved in an accident and as a result, car insurance for younger drivers tends to be more expensive.
 In 2016, the Department for Transport recorded that 17-24 year olds were 5 times more likely to be involved in an accident compared to those aged between 66-70 years old.

 Fully comprehensive car insurance covers your own vehicle for damage due to an accident, as well as vandalism and theft.
-It also provides cover for damage to any other vehicles and property should you have an acident.
+It also provides cover for damage to any other vehicles and property should you have an accident.
 Despite being the most comprehensive policy fully comp is not always the most expensive cover so ensure you compare the cost of all policy types before buying insurance.

 If you are a young driver looking to take out a car insurance policy, you may also wish to consider telematics insurance or sometimes known as 'black box' insurance.
 This is where a device is fitted to your car that tracks your driving and if you drive safely, you could see a reduction in your car insurance premium.
+For more information read our article 'Cheapest car insurance for new drivers - which is best?'

 What is the best car insurance for older drivers?